-The separated turbulent boundary layer simulated by DNS presented here has different characteristics than earlier DNS of a separation bubble.
+The separated turbulent boundary layer simulated by DNS presented here has different characteristics compared to earlier DNS of a separation bubble.
 Efforts have earlier been made to create a bubble that starts and ends with a ZPG turbulent boundary layer.
 In the simulation presented here, the boundary layer is everywhere subject to an APG.
-To obtain a bubble with such a small extent in the streamwise direction, as in the simulations of NM and SC, requires a strongly varying pressure gradient in order to force the boundary layer to separate and then reattach.
-The pressure gradient in those simulations was imposed by a strongly varying normal velocity at the free-stream edge.
+To obtain a bubble with such a small extension in the streamwise direction as in the simulations of NM and SC, requires a strongly varying pressure gradient in order to force the boundary layer to separate and then reattach.
+The pressure gradient in those simulations was imposed by a strongly varying normal velocity at the freestream edge.
 This, in turn, creates a large normal gradient in the mean flow at the upper boundary.
 Here, the streamwise pressure gradient does not vary as rapidly as in the earlier DNS.
-However, the boundary layer reattaches upstream of the fringe region even if no favourable pressure gradient is applied.
-The variation of the normal velocity is much weaker than in NM, see figure 19.
-The free-stream V varies approximately in the same way in SC as in NM.
-Here their x and y values have been recalculated in our simulation coordinates.
-However, the relative starting positions of the boundary layers cannot be calculated because the NM and SC simulations started with a turbulent boundary layer while our simulation starts with a laminar one that undergoes transition.
-In the comparison here, we simply present the results from the starting point (x = 0) of each simulation.
+However, the boundary layer reattaches upstream of the fringe region even if no favorable pressure gradient is applied.
+The variation of the normal velocity is much weaker than in NM, see figure 23.
+The freestream V varies approximately in the same way in SC as in NM.

 The integrated quantities, such as the shape factor and momentum thickness, cannot be compared with data from earlier DNS of separated flow by SC and NM.
-This is due to the behaviour of the velocity profiles in the free stream in those simulations.
+This is due to the behavior of the velocity profiles at the freestream in those simulations.
 At some streamwise position the maximum value of u is located in the middle of the boundary layer, and the value at the upper boundary is three times lower.
-Figure 20 shows velocity profiles at the position of maximum back-flow from the three different simulations.
-The profiles from NM and SC show a considerable velocity gradient at the upper boundary, and the value at the upper boundary of U varies strongly in NM, as seen from figure 19.
+Figure 24 shows velocity profiles at the position of maximum back-flow from the three different simulations.
+The profiles from NM and SC show a considerable velocity gradient at the upper boundary, and the value at the upper boundary of U varies strongly in NM, as seen from figure 23.
+Here the x values have been recalculated in our simulation coordinates.
+However, the relative starting positions of the boundary layers cannot be calculated and is here matched by letting the starting points of all three simulations be located at x=0.
+Furthermore, from figure 24 it is clear that the back-flow is stronger in the present simulation than in NM and SC.